Carlos2902/Skill2Go/skill2go/README.md

 6. Skill Matching: The platform provides matching features based on user profiles, making it easier for users to find the skills they are looking for.
 This feature helps to optimize user engagement and promotes skill-sharing among relevant parties.

+7. Implement an AI-based conversational assistant to help users practice languages and get real-time advice or feedback.

 ## Tech Stack
 1. Django